TRADE LICENCE UNIT

 3. Scan, upload and attach a specifications document and a photograph of the vessel.

-4. Before the Ministry of Trade and Industry can approve the import licence, an investigation is carried out by the Ministry of National Security.
+5. Before the Ministry of Trade, Investment and Tourism can approve the import licence, an investigation is carried out by the Ministry of Homeland Security.

 Exporting Goods On The Export Negative List